frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

 __Parameters__
 **_new\_name_**: It accepts a string object as parameter.
 It renames the index for which the value is provided.
 **_inplace_**: It accepts a boolean values as parameter.
-When it is explicitly set to True, it modifies the original object directly instead of creating a copy of DataFrame object.
+When it is explicitly set to True, it modifies the original object directly instead of creating a copy of DataFrame instance.
 (Default: False)

 __Purpose__
 It is used to rename the index label.

-For example:
+For example,

-    # example to use rename_index

     import pandas as pd
     import frovedis.dataframe as fdf